ROKT/rokt-sdk-react-native/README.md

 2. The React Native bridge serializes parameters and routes the call to the appropriate native module (`RNRoktWidget` on iOS or `RNRoktWidgetModule` on Android)
 3. The native module translates the call to the corresponding native Rokt Widget SDK method (e.g., `Rokt.initialize()`, `Rokt.execute()`)
 4. Results and callbacks are serialized and passed back through the bridge to your JavaScript code

-- **React Native Bridge**: The SDK provides a JavaScript interface that communicates with native Android and iOS modules

 ### Workflow
 1. **Initialization**: Call `Rokt.initialize()` with your ROKT_TAG_ID to prepare the SDK